sanath-narasimhan/academic-static/content/post/Naive-Bayes-classifier.md

 A classifier is an algorithm that differentiates similar objects based on some features.
 Naive Bayes is one of the more popular classifiers when it comes to text classification as it has been successfully applied to many domains, particularly Natural Language Processing(NLP).
-We have about **836** different classes in the dataset and we can see that this will be a difficult task to achieve as there are large number of classes and we need lots of good features to be select inorder to justify and understand each class.
+We have about **836** different classes in the dataset and we can see that this will be a difficult task to achieve as there are large number of classes and we need lots of good features to be select in order to justify and understand each class.

 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.1/MathJax.js?config=TeX-AMS-MML_HTMLorMML">